 The stamp set I needed paper to match was for Cyber Café from Paper Smooches.
 There were a couple of images of just coffee beans that came with it, so I used those to create my patterned paper.

 - Use two or three inks to add interest.
 Starting with your lightest ink, stamp some images randomly on your paper.
 Repeat with your medium ink, then your dark ink.
-This way you won’t overpower your design with too many dark images.
+This way you won’t overpower your design with too many dark elements.

 - After stamping your design, choose whether to embellish your images or to leave them as is.
 Glossy Accents, glitter glue, or Wink of Stella brush pens are a fabulous way to add more interest to your patterned paper.

-Edit: The Memory Box “Swirly Tree” die I used for the steam is now discontinued, but you can still find a couple on Ebay for a decent price.
+Edit: The Memory Box “Swirly Tree” die I used for the steam is now discontinued, but you can still find a couple on eBay for a decent price.

 Thanks for stopping by to see how I make patterned paper.
 If you liked this card, share the love by pinning it to Pinterest!